 This post was updated on January 15, 2021.

 Christine Falls (2006)—Corruption and mayhem in Dublin and Boston in a superior mystery novel

-The woman whose name is on the cover of this engrossing tale of murder, betrayal, and corruption on high has arrived in Quirke’s morgue, deemed a suicide by the police.
+The woman whose name appears on the cover of this engrossing tale of murder, betrayal, and corruption on high has arrived in Quirke’s morgue, deemed a suicide by the police.
 When Quirke comes across his brother-in-law, Malachy Griffin, doctoring the records of the young woman’s death, he develops an irresistible urge to examine the case more closely.
-Naturally, he finds that the reason for the woman’s death was anything but suicide . . .
+Naturally, he finds that the reason for the woman’s death was anything but suicide.
+This is the setup in the first book in the Quirke series of Dublin crime novels . . .
 Read the full review.